Whataroa to Scone Creek

 The true left is used.
 Travel varies considerably, depending on river levels.
 Use gravel and boulder beaches as much as possible, as the bush is scrubby and slow.
 Prospectors Creek can be difficult to cross.
 There is a reasonable option where this stream splits into two at the 600m contour.
 Shingle offers better travel in the riverbed around Teichelmann and Tainui Creeks.
 Cut the corner on the 600m terrace above Teichelmann, descending to near river level again near Tarn Creek.
 Above Adverse Creek, use the slip marked on the true left of the Perth and go around the south side of the last patch of scrub marked in the valley to the flats.
 Good campsites and open travel exist to the head of the Perth now.
 Normally, the river is easily crossed on these flats.

-Scone Creek Hut to the head of the Perth
+Time: Scone Creek Hut to the head of the Perth, 5–9 hrs depending on conditions.

 Adverse Creek to the Garden of Eden